-I watch them with revulsion, trying to be kind.
-Trying to tell myself that they can't do better because they don't know better.
+I tell myself that they can't do better because they don't know better.

-My flat is close to their 'zoo', so I can see them, unfortunately hear them, and know as much of their 'lives' as would a private investigator.
+Tragically for me, my flat is close to their section.
+I can see them, unfortunately hear them, and know as much of their 'lives' as would a private investigator.

-If this place was properly managed, then of course I would speak to management.
-But management has been missing, and the owners of the premises are completely disconnected.
+If this place was properly managed, it the managers were decent people, then of course I would speak to them.
+But management has been missing and the owners of the premises are completely disconnected.

 I suppose if rent isn't received there would be a response, but I assume rent is paid.

 No one monitors the maintenance staff, so they spend most of their day around the back, talking, smoking, picking fruit from the tree.
-They are loud, just as loud as the students, so it is clear that the staff is in their comfort zone.
-They are working for people who are just like them, and don't expect much.
+They are just as loud as the students, so it is clear that the staff is in their comfort zone.

 If They Asked